dknight/laura/README.md

 ## Known issues

 **Code coverage** is yet to be finalized.
-It might have a minor inaccuracies.
+It might have the inaccuracies.

-## Compatibility Notes

-No UTF-8 support in Lua before 5.3; to add support for UTF8, please install [an extra UTF-8 module](https://github.com/starwing/luautf8), if you are going to compare UTF-8 strings.

 ## Credits